zhullyb/monyhar/monyhar/docs/clang_tool_refactoring.md

 ## Introduction

-Clang tools can help with global refactorings of Chromium code.
+Clang tools can help with global refactorings of Monyhar code.
 Clang tools can take advantage of clang's AST to perform refactorings that would be impossible with a traditional find-and-replace regexp:

 *   Constructing `scoped_ptr<T>` from `NULL`: <https://crbug.com/173286>
 *   Implicit conversions of `scoped_refptr<T>` to `T*`: <https://crbug.com/110610>
-*   Rename everything in Blink to follow Chromium style: <https://crbug.com/563793>
+*   Rename everything in Blink to follow Monyhar style: <https://crbug.com/563793>
 *   Clean up of deprecated `base::Value` APIs: <https://crbug.com/581865>

 ## Caveats